Mountains can be living, mysterious entities. They can also be conquered, pulverized, and turned into mining waste.

 “All those vast, and numerous mountains are heaps of gold, and of precious metals,” José Rodrigues de Abreu said in 1739 about the mountain ranges of the interior of Brazil.
 Reports such as these were continually coming from the settlers’ incursions into the southeast backlands, which had the sole purpose of providing the crown with “good reasons” for the internal expansion.

-The sentiment triggered by these travels was twofold.
-The pioneers were both threatened and fascinated by the natives of the land.
-Only with their support – their knowledge of the territory, their technology of trails, their acclimatized hunting manual, and their skills for not becoming the game themselves – could the so-called pioneers penetrate the interior.
-It was the natives who supplied the crown with information about the metal-rich mountains, whose frugal names wound up being part of the invaders’ language in the Tupi-Guarani vocabulary itself.
+The bandeirantes who traveled into the backlands were both threatened and fascinated by the natives of the land.
+Only with their support – their knowledge of the territory, their technology of trails, their acclimatized hunting manuals – could the so-called pioneers penetrate the interior.
+It was the natives who supplied the crown with information about the metal-rich mountains, whose names wound up being part of the invaders’ language in the Tupi-Guarani vocabulary itself.
 Sabarabuçu, Itaverava, Ibituruna were probably never intended to function as toponyms; they were contextual and transient descriptions, proper to each Indigenous subgroup, of a “big shining rock,” a “bright mountain,” a “black hill.”
 Many were the bright mountains.
-It was the mad search for ore that ended up gluing the myriad itaverava to only one specific mountain, at whose feet a city named Itabira was born.
+It was the mad search for ore that ended up gluing the myriad itaverava to only one specific mountain, which ended up highlighting in the mass of hills the points converted into resources.
+That’s how a city named Itabira was born.

 *

-“Something moves between me and it,” writes Nan Shepherd.
+“Something moves between me and it,” wrote Nan Shepherd.
 Over the years, her long walks through the Cairngorms began to satisfy not her desire to know the mountains but to unknow them.
-The sensory effects resulting from her relationship with them – “each sense heightened to its most exquisite awareness” – allowed her to magnify the mountains not in order to zoom in and make them decipherable, but rather in order to alter herself and the mountains in one single act.
-She moved her eyes over the face of these immobile giants, she changed the focus from the largescale to the miniature, she bewildered herself in the contrast between the mountains’ shiny walls and their dark cuts.
-Thereby, she enacted a perceptual change, as well as a concrete one.
+The sensory effects resulting from her relationship with them – “each sense heightened to its most exquisite awareness” – allowed her to magnify the mountains not in order to zoom in and make them decipherable, but rather to alter herself and the mountains in one single act.
+She moved her eyes over the face of these immobile giants, she changed the focus from the largescale to the smallest dimension, she bewildered herself in the contrast between the mountains’ shiny walls and their dark cuts.
+Thereby, she enacted a perceptual change.
 “Static things,” she states, “may be caught in the very act of becoming.”

 The attention to a mountain reveals an animated flux.
 Look at it.
-Look at the mountain’s variable nodes and you might see it everywhere, the tapir head.
+Look at the mountain’s variable nodes and you might see it everywhere – a tapir head.
 Let your eyes rest, behold the vast space that fills the corner of your eyes.
 You will see its jaws, the muscles on its nose, the impulse of its eyes like a double-sided vulto spying on you as you pass by.

 Yet you can’t control it.
 Look at it with greedy eyes and it will disappear.
 That’s what a tapir does, it seduces you, but once you try to seize it, it disappears.
 In its place, all you can see is the dirty ground, the shapeless earth, and, on it, the carcass of a headless ox.